 The legislation including statutory instruments is listed below:

 Separate procedures/guidance apply to the operation of the two Acts as outlined below.

 Procedure and Guidance (2004 Act)

-The purpose of this procedure is to facilitate employees to make protected disclosures in good faith where they have reasonable grounds for believing that the health or welfare of patients/clients or the public may be put at risk, or where there is waste of public funds or legal obligations are not being met, so that the matter can be investigated.
+The purpose of this procedure is to facilitate employees to make protected disclosures in good faith where they have reasonable grounds for believing that the health or welfare of patients/clients or the public may be put at risk, or where there is a waste of public funds or legal obligations are not being met so that the matter can be investigated.
 This procedure was devised to give effect to the legislation on Protected Disclosures of Information as provided for in the Health Act 2004 (as amended by the Health Act 2007).
 The legislation also provides statutory protection for health service employees from penalisation as a result of making a protected disclosure in good faith in accordance with this procedure.